Improving the IMEX method with a residual balanced decomposition: Conclusion

 \section{Conclusion}

-In this article the residual balanced decomposition (RBD) is introduced.
-Given an implicit-explicit decomposition and a filter, RBD provides a new decomposition where the implicit equation is solved exactly without additional computational work.
+In this article the residual balanced decomposition (RBD) for IMEX methods is introduced.
+Given a proto-decomposition (implicit and explicit parts $\bff$ and $\hbff$) and given a filter (which is a map following \cref{filterdef}), RBD provides a new within-step decomposition where the implicit equation is solved exactly without additional computational work.
 This remarkable property allows great freedom for exploring the numerical properties of the resulting algorithm.
 The decomposition itself is rather abstract, Eqs.~\cref{RbdImpPart,hbffrbd}, but the computational steps for its evaluation are straightforward, Eq.~\cref{bffrbd}.
-Here, RBD is used with IMEX-RK methods that have ESDIRK implicit schemes, the resulting method is the SIMEX-RK method, \cref{alg:simexrk}.
+The implementation effort is negligible.
+Here, RBD is used with IMEX-RK methods that have ESDIRK implicit schemes, the resulting method is the SIMEX-RK method in \cref{alg:simexrk}.
+The proof of convergence of \cref{alg:simexrk} is given in \cref{SecConvergence}.

-One way to construct a filter is to arbitrarily fix the number of iterations of an iterative solver applied to the implicit equation of the original IMEX method, Eq.~\cref{ImplicitPert}.
-Computational experiments confirm that SIMEX-RK maintains the correct numerical convergence rate even though its filter yields an inaccurate solution for Eq.~\cref{ImplicitPert}.
-Thus, the goal of the filter is to ensure time-step stability and not an accurate solution of Eq.~\cref{ImplicitPert}.
-Numerical experiments in \cref{SecAdvDiffPde} show a spatial-temporal grid refinement of an advection-diffusion PDE.
-In these experiments SIMEX-RK can produce an accurate solution as soon as its filter is strong enough to yield a stable outcome.

-In order to study the stability of the SIMEX-RK method, the stability-region in the complex-plane is generalized to ODE systems where the largest eigenvalue of the matrix $A$ is equal to one.
-As shown in \cref{SecStbRegion}, the stability region can vary significantly depending on the combination of RK scheme and filter being used.
+By defining a suitable ODE system, stability regions can be drawn in the complex plane in order to observe the stability of the SIMEX method.
+The stability region can vary significantly depending on the combination of tableau and filter being used.
 The size of the stability region clearly depends on the computational effort placed in the filter.
-This region can reach far into the negative real axis as observed with the ILU filter.
-Also, when the implicit RK scheme is L-stable, SIMEX-RK can produce stability regions that contain a significant interval of the imaginary axis.

-SIMEX can be extended to multi-step (MS) methods.
-This occurs because equations \cref{implicit3} through \cref{implicit2} are valid as long as the implicit equation remains the same at each step of the MS method.
-A careful initialization procedure is necessary when using SIMEX-MS method (an example is available as supplementary material).
-RBD can be used with some types of general-linear-methods (GLM) also.
-One such GLM is found in a recent study \cite{GlOptStabReg16}.
-The RK part of the GLM method needs to have the singly-diagonally-implicit property; such property ensures that the same implicit equation appears at every stage.